13.2.4 Child Arrangements Orders - Financial Support

 Children Act 1989 (as amended), Sections 8 to 15 and Schedule 1

 In March 2013, this chapter was extensively amended and should be read in its entirety.

-The holder of a Residence Order does not have the right to consent to the child's adoption nor to appoint a guardian; in addition, he/she may not change the child's name nor arrange for the child's emigration (the child cannot be taken out of the country for more than one month) without the consent of all those with Parental Responsibility or the leave of the court.
+The holder of a Child Arrangements Order does not have the right to consent to the child's adoption nor to appoint a guardian; in addition, he/she may not change the child's name nor arrange for the child's emigration (the child cannot be taken out of the country for more than one month) without the consent of all those with Parental Responsibility or the leave of the court.